 So your next trip is to Thailand?
 Awesome!
-I will share some of the best places to exchange Indian Rupees (INR) to Thai Baht (THB).
+I will share some of the best places to exchange INR to THB or Indian Rupees to Thai Baht.

 I am writing this from my personal experience in my recent (and first) trip to Bangkok.
 So this should be useful information for all those who are planning a trip to Thailand.

 Can you Make Purchases with INR in Thailand?